kordis-leitstelle/kordis/docs/architecture-decisions/adr009-sagas-for-reactive-cross-domain-interactions.md

 we believe it acts as an interface.
 But, it should never be part of the domains module and therefore never use specific providers.
-It should only communicate via Commands and Queries, as the whole idea is, the Saga could live somewhere else in the system, and it should not be dependent on the domain module.**
+It should only communicate via Commands and Queries, as the whole idea is, the Saga could live somewhere else in the system, and it should not depend on the domain module.**

 ## Consequences